bigfix/developer.bigfix.com/site/reference/types/debian-package-version-with-multiplicity.md

 # type: debian package version with multiplicity

-The &amp;lt;debian package version with multiplicity&amp;gt; inspectors deal with arrays of Debian packages, allowing you to extract unique versions and count them.
+The &lt;debian package version with multiplicity&lt; inspectors deal with arrays of Debian packages, allowing you to extract unique versions and count them.

 # multiplicity of &lt;debian package version with multiplicity&gt; : integer